 Be a Dolphin-Safe Boater

 Did you know that a boat passes by a Sarasota Bay dolphin every 6 minutes?
-Or that 1 in 20 dolphins in Sarasota Bay has a scar from a boat collision?
+That 1 in 20 dolphins in Sarasota Bay has a scar from a boat collision?
+Or that 5% of dolphin deaths of known cause in Sarasota are from boat collisions?

 We’ve documented that most dolphin injuries and deaths from boat strikes in the Sarasota population occurs in the weeks surrounding the July Fourth holiday.
 But that doesn’t mean we don’t need to be vigilant every time we’re on the water.